smartemission/smartemission/docs/platform/installation.rst

 ============

 This chapter describes the installation steps for the Smart Emission Data Platform in a regular Docker environment.
-Note that installation and maintenance on Kubernetes is described in the :ref:`kubernetes`_ chapter.
+Note that installation and maintenance on Kubernetes is described in the :ref:`kubernetes`_ (K8s) chapter.

+Currently http://test.smartemission.nl runs in this regular Docker environment, while the SE production http://data.smartemission.nl runs on K8s.

 Principles
 ==========